axieinfinity/ronin-documentation/docs/delegators/onboarding/purchase-ron.md

 The Purchase site applies a [Ramp Network fee](https://support.ramp.network/en/articles/10415-what-fees-does-ramp-charge-for-buying-and-selling-crypto#h_229ce448ff) to your transaction.
 The fee varies based on the payment method you choose.

 The Purchase site can be accessed directly through the Ronin Wallet mobile app.
-To do so, visit the dApps tab on your Ronin Wallet home page and select **Purchase**.
+To do so, visit **dApps** tab on your Ronin Wallet home page and select **Purchase**.
 Alternatively, you can access the purchase site at [purchase.roninchain.com](https://purchase.roninchain.com/).

 <img src={purchaseSite} width={1280} />